-London Metropolitan University (LMU), is admirably to look at in the heart of dynamic London.
-The university is known for its excellent art, design and architecture courses along with offering inspiring programmes and studies in areas such as education, business, law and science. out of the university's approximately 10,000 students, it has attracted nearly 150 different nationalities who flock to this popular university in England's capital.
+The London Metropolitan University (LMU) is truly a dynamic university in the heart of London.
+The university is known for its excellent art, design and architecture courses along with offering inspiring programmes and studies in areas such as education, business, law and science.
+LMU has approximately 10,000 students enrolled from nearly 150 different nationalities who flock to this popular university in the capital of England.

 LMU is home to a number of exquisite learning facilities including a world-leading science center, a mock-up courtroom, advanced labs and a news and editorial room.
 The university's pioneering business incubator also provides valuable support to students striving for success in the start-up world.